On this page

 - New Zealanders and New Zealand-based entities operating offshore

-Persons in New Zealand or New Zealanders and New Zealand entities operating offshore wanting to engage in brokering activity will need to be registered as a broker with the Secretary of Foreign Affairs and Trade and have a permit for each brokering activity, by 1 June 2019.
+Persons in New Zealand or New Zealanders and New Zealand entities operating offshore wanting to engage in brokering activity need to be registered as a broker with the Secretary of Foreign Affairs and Trade and have a permit for each brokering activity.

-Registration of brokers and applications for permits for brokering activity will begin from 1 February 2019.
+Registration of brokers and applications for permits for brokering activity began as of 1 February 2019.

 Brokering is arranging, facilitating, or negotiating a transaction that involves the international transfer of strategic goods - weapons or dual-use items for military use - from a place outside New Zealand to another place outside New Zealand.